Mateoferrnandez/Emissions-and-land-/README.md

 - **Power BI:** Created an interactive dashboard using Power BI to visualize and present the findings in a clear and compelling manner.

-### Project Objectives:

-- **Insightful Analysis:** The primary goal was to conduct a comprehensive analysis to elucidate the intricate relationship between forest cover and CO2 emissions in South America.

-- **Effective Visualization:** Through the development of an interactive Power BI dashboard, the aim was to present the findings in a visually engaging and accessible format.

 ## Project Structure

 - `notebooks/`: Contains the Jupyter Notebook with the detailed analysis.